conedatascience/covid-data/data/timeseries/README.md

 Contains the aggregate statistics for demographics by day.
 Eventually, I will add a column for the daily changes, but currently everything is cumulative.

+## nc-congregate-outbreaks

+Contains longitudinal information regarding the outbreaks in congregate housing.

 ## To Do

 Currently, several pieces of data are being collected, but I still need to write some cleaning scripts: